 Common use cases include situations where a project would otherwise remain idle while awaiting construction of network upgrades, despite the ability to safely interconnect and operate at reduced capacity in the interim.
 This would also be appropriate for situations in which a project faces a deadline for being placed in service (e.g., Investment Tax Credit) that is likely beyond the timeline for the full upgrade to be completed.
+Bridge arrangements are evaluated on a case-by-case basis and are not intended to accommodate all project timelines or external commercial considerations.

 Contractual Considerations (how this fits in the DG process, commitments, targets, etc)

 Under this offering, the facility operates under a flexible interconnection arrangement until the required system upgrades are completed and placed in service.
-Once those upgrades are complete, the facility transitions from the flexible operating construct to full firm (non-flex) operation.
+Once those upgrades are complete, the facility may transition from the flexible operating construct to full firm (non-flex) operation, subject to confirmation that all tariff-defined requirements have been met.

 In some cases, it may be possible to incrementally increase the facility’s permissible operating limits as upgrades progress; however, this capability is situationally dependent and may not be available in all circumstances.
-In many cases, the facility is expected to remain subject to the full flexible operating limits throughout the bridge period and then transition only after all system upgrades are complete.
+In many cases, the facility is expected to remain subject to the full flexible operating limits throughout the bridge period and then transition only after all system upgrades are complete and operational.

 Importantly, this offering does not alter queue position or tariff sequencing.
-The underlying firm interconnection remains governed by the tariff-defined process and upgrade requirements.
+The underlying firm interconnection remains governed by the tariff-defined interconnection process and upgrade requirements.
 The bridge arrangement simply allows interim operation by substituting temporary operational controls for physical system modifications until those modifications are completed.

 Benefits & Tradeoffs (why someone would choose this)